Cameroon: Gunmen Kidnap Six Top Civil Servants in Cameroon

-Gunmen have kidnapped at least six senior civil servants in Cameroon, authorities said.
+Gunmen have kidnapped at least six senior civil servants in Cameroon, authorities have said.

 The abductions happened in Prime Minister Joseph Dion Ngute's native Ndian Division in the English speaking South West region of the country on Tuesday.